manasseh-randriamitsiry/event_symfony/README.md

 # Event Manager API

 A RESTful API for managing events, built with Symfony 7.
 This API allows users to create, manage, and participate in events.
-As this is a personnal project, all the configurations are pushed, no exceptions, so this will allow me to install the project fast.
+As this is a personal project, all the configurations are pushed, no exceptions, so this will allow me to install the project fast.

 ## Features

 - User Authentication (JWT)
-- Event Management
+- Event Management (CRUD operations)
-- Event Participation
+- Event Participation (Join/Leave)
 - Secure Cookie Handling
 - Role-based Access Control
 - SQLite Database for easy development
+- Comprehensive Test Suite

 ## Prerequisites